 Uniquely, this painting degree offers a professional practice strand, which allows you to learn how professional painters make a living while developing a work-related learning placement during the summer break in your second year.
 This means you’ll graduate well-equipped to make your way as a painter.
 All painting students at London Met are taught how to self-organise in the art world, giving you the knowledge to market, frame, photograph, pack and hang paintings professionally.
 Throughout the course your paintings are tested in display and in group critiques, and you’ll end the final year by exhibiting a series of your paintings as well as publishing an exhibition catalogue with your peers.

-You’re taught by a very special group of painting tutors including Andrea Medjesi-Jones, Michael Stubbs and Camilla Wilson.
+You’re taught by a very special group of painting tutors including Andrea Medjesi-Jones and Michael Stubbs.
 Each one of them is an experienced and innovative art academic with an international reputation and an excellent record in exhibiting.

 You'll be assessed through a portfolio of practice, written and illustrated work.
 There are no examinations.

 In addition to the University's standard entry requirements, you should have:

 We also accept mature students with diverse backgrounds and experiences, and encourage applications from international/EU students with equivalent qualifications.

 Suitable applicants living in the UK will be invited to a portfolio interview.
 Applicants living outside the UK will be required to submit a portfolio of work via email.